mlibrary/about-leverpress/src/content/books/bilis-la-princesse-de-clèves-by-lafayette-a-new-translation-and-bilingual-pedagogical-edition-for-the-digital-age.md

 ---
 templateKey: book
-title: "La Princesse de Clèves by Lafayette: A New Translation and Bilingual Pedagogical Edition for the Digital Age"
+title: "<i>La Princesse de Clèves</i> by Lafayette: A New Translation and Bilingual Pedagogical Edition for the Digital Age"
 authorLastname: Bilis
 author: Edited by Hélène E. Bilis, Jean-Vincent Blanchard, David Harrison, and